Modern Books & Manuscripts Collection

 Johnson HCL L; also includes (L55) - (L64), letters to Abiah Root cited by Johnson as HCL ARS; and (L65), a letter to Jane Humphrey cited as HCL JH1.

 Miscellaneous papers (MS Am 1118.7) Includes materials that entered the Houghton collections after 1950.
 Largely letters (including Johnson HCL SH and HCL Haven), but a few manuscripts, and the recipe for black cake.
-A few images; access restricted to the Harvard network.
+Color digital facsimiles of poems available in open access; color digital facsimiles of letters by Emily Dickinson restricted to the Harvard network.